 Transparency ModeYes

-The earbuds have six microphones, which are great for phone calls, but also power the active noise cancellation and transparency features.
+The earbuds have six microphones, which are great for phone calls, but also power the active noise cancelation and transparency features.
 The Elite 8 Active’s standout feature, however, is Dolby Audio.
 Spatial and 6mm speakers provide a more nuanced sound experience as you run.
 Think of it as having a mini music hall by each ear.

-Best For Long Runs
+Best for Long Runs

 1More Fit Open Earbuds S50